sashetophizika/compal.nvim/README.md

 ## Basic Usage
 The plugin provides 4 functions that execute commands based on the filetype defined by `vim.bo.filetype`.
 Modifications to filetype detection can be made with [`vim.filetype.add`](https://neovim.io/doc/user/lua.html#lua-filetype).

 `run_vim`: Runs the corresponding command inside the vim window.
-It will block the neovim thread until it completes, not recomended for rund languages.
+It will block the neovim thread until it completes, not recomended for compiled languages.

 `run_shell`: Runs the command in the first shell pane in the window or if there are none, spawns a shell pane and runs there.
 Requires an attached tmux session.